Glossary

 N

 • Negative Working Capital: A situation where a company’s current liabilities exceed its current assets.
-While sometimes a sign of financial distress, it can also indicate high efficiency in certain business models.
 Explore Negative Working Capital.

-• Net Revenue and Income (A Guide To): An explanation of net revenue (revenue after deducting returns, allowances, and discounts) and net income (profit after all expenses).
+• Net Revenue and Income (A Guide To): An explanation of net revenue (revenue after deductions) and net income (profit after all expenses).
 Read a guide to Net Revenue and Income.

-• Net Working Capital: The difference between a company’s current assets and its current liabilities.
-It is a key indicator of a company’s short-term financial health and operational efficiency.
+• Net Working Capital: The difference between a company’s current assets and its current liabilities, a key indicator of short-term financial health.
 Discover what Net Working Capital is.

 O